Robin Chapple

-Robin Howard Chapple (born 11 February 1947) is a former Australian politician and member of the Western Australian Legislative Council representing the Mining and Pastoral Region for The Greens (WA).
+Robin Howard Chapple (born 11 February 1947) is a former Australian politician and member of the Western Australian Legislative Council representing the Mining and Pastoral Region for The Greens.
 He served from 2001 to 2005 and again from 2009 to 2021, becoming one of the longest-serving Greens parliamentarians in Western Australia.

 Early life and career

 Chapple was born in Wheathampstead, England.
 Before migrating to Australia in 1974, he worked as a junior stockbroker at the London Stock Exchange, a qualified automotive mechanical engineer, and with Oxfam in what is now Bangladesh.

 After settling in Australia, Chapple worked in engineering and surveying across the Central Desert and northern regions, often alongside remote Aboriginal communities.
 He later worked for BHP in Port Hedland and the State Water Authority.

 Local government and activism

 From 1986 to 1993, Chapple served as a councillor for the Town of Port Hedland, representing the community on the Municipal Association of Western Australia and the Country Shire Councils Association.

 He co-founded the Local Environment Affinity Force (LEAF) of Hedland, a community environmental organisation active in recycling, tree-planting, and sustainability.
 Chapple later ran an environmental consultancy, Chapple Research, providing social and environmental impact assessments to regional industries and councils.

 He became a leading campaigner for the protection of the Burrup Peninsula and against proposals for uranium mining in Western Australia and the Pangea Resources international nuclear-waste dump.
 He was coordinator of the Anti-Nuclear Alliance of Western Australia and a member of the Department of Minerals and Energy’s Minerals Environmental Liaison Committee.